About Extinction Bell

 Bells call us to action and communicate a sense of emergency.

-Luke Jerram’s artwork uses this universal sound to symbolise extinction events, which are happening across the world, but which we don’t see.
+Luke Jerram’s artwork used this universal sound to symbolise extinction events, which are happening across the world, but which we don’t see.

-This Extinction Bell uses a 19th-century brass fire engine bell from our collections, chosen by our curators.
+This Extinction Bell used a 19th-century brass fire engine bell from our collections, chosen by our curators.
 It was originally used on a horse-drawn fire engine from St Mary’s Isle estate near Kirkcudbright.
-It originally warned of danger from fire – here it alerts us all to the alarming rate of species loss caused by human activities.
+It originally warned of danger from fire – here it alerted us all to the alarming rate of species loss caused by human activities.